atulanurag8544/Finding-Page-of-DefectDojo/Managing-Vulnerabilities-with-DefectDojo.md

 ![Screenshot (1983)](https://github.com/user-attachments/assets/8f07673f-2ad3-4124-8959-be67e0ee6fdc)

 # User Instructions
-## Navigating the Findings Page
+## How to Use the Findings Page
-## Login Procedure:
+### How to Log In:
-* Visit the DefectDojo demo server using the following URL: [DefectDojo dashboard](https://demo.defectdojo.org/dashboard).
+* Go to the DefectDojo demo server: [DefectDojo dashboard](https://demo.defectdojo.org/dashboard).
-* Enter the username: admin.
+* Type in the username: admin.
-* Enter the password: 1Defectdojo@demo#appsec.
+* Type in the password: 1Defectdojo@demo#appsec.
-* Click on Login to access the platform.
+* Hit Login to enter the platform.

-## Accessing the Findings Page:
+### To access the Findings Page:
-* Once logged in, navigate to the main dashboard.
+* After logging in, go to the main dashboard.
-* Click on the "Findings" tab in the navigation menu to open the Findings Page.
+* Click the "Findings" tab in the menu to open the Findings Page.

-## Using Filters and Sorting:
+### To use Filters and Sorting:
-* Use the filter panel on the left to apply desired filters.
+* Use the filter panel on the left to apply filters you want.
-* Click on column headers to sort findings based on different attributes.
+* Click on column headers to sort findings by different attributes.
-* Tags can be filtered in many ways through both the UI and the API.
+* You can filter tags in many ways through both the UI and the API.

 ![Screenshot (1981)](https://github.com/user-attachments/assets/aae24584-2a35-4693-9fe9-2def77d54aef)

-## Performing Actions:
+### Taking Action:
-* Select a finding to view detailed information.
+* Pick a finding to see detailed information.
-* Use the action buttons to triage, resolve, or integrate findings with other tools.
+* Use the action buttons to sort out, fix, or link findings with other tools.

-## Create Findings
+### Add Findings
-Any vulnerabilities which were not contained in the previous import will be added to the Test automatically as new Findings.
+Any security weak spots not included in the previous import will be added to the Test as new Findings.